reinator/tutorial_metabarcoding/_pages/handsOn_merqury1.md

 merqury.sh
 ```

 The help message should show you that in order to run merqury, you need (i) the meryl database (ii) your assembly (one or two, if you have primary and haplotigs.
-In our case its only one) and (iii) an output name.
-So inside your merqury_hicanu_eval directory, you will do:
+For HiCanu its only one) and (iii) an output name.
+So inside your merqury_hicanu_eval directory, you will create a `.pbs` file with the following command (or just copy it from `/mnt/gen/temp/workshop_montagem_gbb/pbs/job_merqury.pbs`:

 ```console
 merqury.sh <your_species>.10X.21.meryl <your_species>.hicanu.total.contigs.fasta.gz outHicanu